SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 of troops or being in charge of a small company or town.
 With Authority:
-Law Enforcement (R2), the character is actually a law enforcement oﬃcer and is allowed to make full arrests and reasonable search and seizures (as dictated by planetary laws).
+Law Enforcement (R2), the character is actually a law enforcement officer and is allowed to make full arrests and reasonable search and seizures (as dictated by planetary laws).
 Restrictions/Notes: See Authority